ItsTauTvyDas/WindowsTaskbarHider/README.md

 # Windows Taskbar Hider - Make your wallpaper look cleaner!

 ## What is this?
-This is an application that hides the taskbar when no window is maximized!
+This is a light-weight Windows-only application that hides the taskbar when no window is maximized!
 The initial idea was to show a cleaner desktop with desktop icons disabled.
 This can work perfectly with **TranslucentTB** to make the desktop look even more cleaner.
 **Keep in mind that the taskbar still pertains its area, it doesn't extend your desktop.**